 Sonatine (Piano solo - I. Intermediate, II.
 Beginning, III.
 Advanced) $18

 Every year, the NJMTA commissions a living composer to create four original compositions for piano students to learn and perform in a competition.
 A performance of these pieces by the winners is held in November to promote interest in new music by living composers.

-The winner(s) will be chosen by the composer and will perform at the NJMTA State Conference.
-Teachers will be notified as to the exact time of the performance.
-Date and location TBA.
+Winner(s): The winner(s) will be chosen by the composer and will perform at the NJMTA State Conference on Sunday, November 11, at 9:00 AM, at Westminster Choir College.

 How to Enter: Online registration only.
 Register here.